storybookjs/marko/app/server/README.md

 ### fetchStoryHtml

 For control over how `@storybook/server` fetches Html from the server you can provide a `fetchStoryHtml` function as a parameter.
-You would typically set this in `.storybook/preview.js` but it's just a regular Storybook parameter so could be overriden at the stories or story level.
+You would typically set this in `.storybook/preview.js` but it's just a regular Storybook parameter so could be overridden at the stories or story level.

 ```javascript